General & Registration Questions:

 Preparing for your audition:

 What type of pieces should I prepare?

 Present your strongest material.
-Producers seem to prefer a contrast, in either two monologues or a monologue and a song.
-Depending on your strengths, that may mean classical/ contemporary, comedic/dramatic, or diverse characters.
+Depending on your strengths, that may mean classical or contemporary, comedic or dramatic.

-Memorize them, do your "actor work", and have someone else see them.
+Memorize it, do your "actor work", and have someone else see them.
 If you can afford it, an audition coach is invaluable in giving insight and direction, as well as helping to find and choose material.
-Make sure to have someone else time you - the two-minute limit (three minutes for AEA) is strictly enforced.
+Make sure to have someone else time you - the one-minute limit (three minutes for AEA) is strictly enforced.

 What happens when I show up?